arnicas/interactive-vis-course/Week1/README.md

 A refresher on HTML and CSS is necessary -- you can't afford to NOT be good at CSS with interactive graphics.
 It's as important as Javascript.
 There's a refresher in Ch 3 of IDVW.

 **Homework**: Style [this page](wapo_debates_article.html) to look like the news website of your choice or like Tufte.
 Make a gist (index.html for the file name!) and send it to me.
 You can keep the styles in the page or in a file you load.
-Send me the gist link, subject 'Weeek1: Style article.'
+Send me the gist link, subject "Weeek1: Style article."

 ## Javascript Review